theRealMarkCastillo/apple-mlx-consciousness/ARCHITECTURE.md

 *   **Global Workspace:** A persistent state vector that integrates sensory input, memory, and top-down attention.
 It represents the agent's "stream of consciousness."
 *   **System 1 (Intuition):** A fast, feed-forward neural network that proposes actions based on the current workspace state.
 It is reactive and heuristic.
+    *   **Hebbian Fast Weights:** A parallel "fast lane" in System 1 that updates instantly (one-shot learning) based on recent activity, decaying over time.
 *   **System 2 (Reflection):** A slower, monitoring network.
 It evaluates the confidence of System 1's proposals.
 If confidence is low, it intervenes by triggering memory recall or imagination.
 *   **World Model:** A predictive model that simulates the outcome of actions ("Imagination").
 *   **Episodic Memory:** A content-addressable storage system for past experiences.
+    *   **Prioritized Experience Replay:** Memories are stored with a "surprise" score.
+During dreaming, high-surprise events are replayed more frequently.
+*   **Intrinsic Motivation (Curiosity):** The agent generates its own internal rewards based on prediction error (surprise), driving it to explore unknown states.

 ### Cognitive Cycle Diagram